-On top of that, my mother, who grew up in a wealthier family than my father’s, didn’t like sujebi that much either.
-Her excuse was that she didn’t like the raw flour taste from the dumplings.
-I could understand why.
+My mother, who grew up in a wealthier family, didn’t like sujebi either.
+She said she couldn’t stand the raw flour taste from the dumplings, which I could understand.

-If you are interested in filled dumplings, check out my authentic Korean Mandu recipe.
+If you are interested in filled dumplings, check out my authentic Korean dumpling soup (manduguk) recipe.

 I put chicken pieces, onion, whole garlic (cut in half), and celery, and some salt in a large pot with 6 cups of water.
 This need to be simmered for about 40 minutes.